Temple vs. Wagner NCAA Football Odds, Plays and Insights | September 25, 2021

 Temple Stats and Trends

-- So far this year Temple has one win against the spread.
+- Thus far this year Temple has one win against the spread.

 - The Owls have turned the ball over four more times (5 total) than the Seahawks have forced a turnover (1) this season.